Your Friendly Neighborhood Spider-Man season 2: Writing

-Casting
+Casting and voice recording

+Main cast members returning from the first season include Hudson Thames as Peter Parker / Spider-Man, Colman Domingo as Norman Osborn, and Charlie Cox as Daredevil.

 Former wrestler Ettore Ewen was working on the season by January 2025, after voicing Bulldozer in the first season.
-After the first season was released in February 2025, Trammell announced that the character Gwen Stacy / Spider-Gwen would be appearing in the second season.
-In October, Charlie Cox was confirmed to be reprising his role as Daredevil from the first season and other MCU media.
+The following month, after the first season had been released, Trammell announced that the character Gwen Stacy / Ghost-Spider would be appearing in the second season.
+In August 2026, Josh Keaton announced that he was voicing Eddie Brock in the season after voicing Peter's father Richard in the first.

 Animation and design

 The series' art style pays homage to the early The Amazing Spider-Man comic books, specifically those featuring art by Steve Ditko and John Romita Sr. Trammell described the series as a "moving comic book", which is achieved through 3D cel-shaded animation.
 By February 2025, animatics for the season were halfway done and some final animation was already completed.
-Daredevil wears his classic red costume in the second season instead of the all-black suit from the first season.
+Development on the season was completed by June 2026.
+Daredevil wears his classic red costume in the second season, instead of the black suit with red lines from the first season.

 Marketing

-Footage from the second season was included in a sizzle reel that was shown at Disney's upfront presentation in May 2025, and more footage was shown at a New York Comic Con panel for Marvel Television and Marvel Animation in October.
+Footage from the second season was included in a sizzle reel that was shown at Disney's upfront presentation in May 2025.
+More footage was shown at a New York Comic Con panel for Marvel Television and Marvel Animation in October, and at a Spider-Man panel during Disney's D23 convention in August 2026 where the premiere month was also announced.

 Release

-The second season of Your Friendly Neighborhood Spider-Man is expected to premiere on the streaming service Disney+ in late 2026 as part of Phase Six of the MCU.
+The second season of Your Friendly Neighborhood Spider-Man is scheduled to premiere on the streaming service Disney+ in January 2027, as part of Phase Six of the MCU.
+It was originally expected to be released in late 2026, but Winderbaum said Marvel wanted to give the season room to "live and breathe" relative to the studio's other 2026 projects.

+Other media

+In September 2026, Marvel Comics announced a four-issue comic book prequel series, titled Your Friendly Neighborhood Spider-Man Season 2, that was written by Christos Gage and features art by Eric Gapstur; both returned from the series' first prequel comic series.
+The series is set between the first and second season.
+The first issue is scheduled for release on December 9.